Namyalg/DSA/Resources.md

 ### HEAPS
 - WHY BUILD MAX HEAP HAS A COMPLEXITY OF O(n) ONLY, NOT O(nlogn) -------------------> https://www.youtube.com/watch?v=XZ_Beap6Vo0
+- https://www.youtube.com/watch?v=k72DtCnY4MU    build heap has a complexity of O(n) and extract or to get the elements in order takes O(logn) so it is O(nlogn)
 - https://afteracademy.com/blog/operations-on-heaps

 ### Misc